zakmayfield/Testing-React/README.md

 ## Project Description

-In this project, you will **write tests** for an existing React application that queries data from the Star Wars API, and renders a list of Star Wars characters
+In this project, you will **write tests** for an existing React application that queries data from the Star Wars API, and renders a list of Star Wars characters.
+The app also has buttons called `Next` and `Previous` to query the API again for the next or previous data sets.
+You will need to write tests for those buttons to ensure that they are working as expected.

 ## Project Set Up